LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 Use `psql` command and `\password` command to do so.

+Update: it would be less painful to create a new role (user) and use it to create a database.

 ### pgAdmin

 A python-written program that manage PostgreSQL.
 Install it using python wheel.
 Use python in system (not those in pyenv) to install.
 This app requires `sudo` permission to run.